 - Promotes shared governance, or facility decision making activities, developing and nurturing research to positively affect clinical outcomes and promotion.

 Graduate from an accredited School of Nursing.
 BSN preferred.
-Current Basic Life Support for Healthcare Provider status according to American Heart Association.
+Current Basic Life Support required per policy guidelines.
 Current RN license or temporary license as a Registered Nurse Petitioner in the state in which you work and reside or; if declaring a National License Compact (NLC) state as your primary state of residency, meet the licensure requirements in your home state; or for Non-National License Compact states, current RN license or temporary license as a Registered Nurse Petitioner required in the state where the RN works.